What are the park hours in Cape Canaveral?

 Where can I find the SCAT bus Schedule?

-Please visit the Space Coast Area Transit (SCAT) website by clicking here.
+Please visit the Space Coast Area Transit (SCAT) website.

 How do I get on the City Council Agenda?

 For questions on how you can participate or provide public comments in upcoming public meetings, please contact the City Clerk's Office at (321)868-1220.